Magnesium, potassium & taurine

 Mag-K-Taurine is ideal for those looking for a synergistic, highly absorbable mineral supplement to correct a magnesium or electrolyte deficiency.
 Mag-K-Taurine is especially effective in maintaining healthy blood pressure and to counterbalance an irregular heartbeat.

 Taurine helps support cardiovascular function.
-Magnesium and potassium are minerals that are factors in the maintenance of good health.
+Magnesium and potassium are minerals that are factors in the maintenance of good health and help maintain proper muscle function.

-Take 1 capsule four times daily with/without food, or as directed by a qualified health care practitioner.
+Take one capsule four times daily with/without food, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant or breastfeeding.